allanrono/FIT3179_Assignment_2_Resubmission/README.md

 - Domain: Human Development in Europe
 - Dataset: Human Development (source Kaggle)
-- Design Ideas: (Use 5 Design Sheet Methodology) -Human Life expectancy in europe(Variation of eastern europe compared to western europe)
+- Design Ideas: (Use 5 Design Sheet Methodology)

 # Brief Guideline on what to do
 1. Create maps and diagrams based of the 5 design sheet on vegalite